 But it’s a catch-22.
 Startups and small businesses have tighter digital marketing budgets.
 Yet, as newcomers, this is when investing heavily in marketing is most crucial.

 Yadegar says younger companies should invest more and drop that percentage as a company matures.
-That baseline, according to HubSpot, is around 11% for startups.
+That baseline is usually an aggressive 15% to 20%.

 But funneling such a large chunk of your revenue into marketing, especially when you’re just starting, feels scary.
 We get it.
 But the payoff is well worth it.